Skip to main content

 Trends

-These concurrent trends - the surge in asylum applications and the influx of displaced persons from Ukraine - are exerting immense strain on the EU+ asylum and reception systems.
-National authorities are being pushed to their limits in their efforts to accommodate and safeguard those in need.
+These concurrent trends – the surge in asylum applications and the influx of displaced persons from Ukraine – are exerting immense strain on the EU+ asylum and reception systems.
+National authorities are being pushed to their limits as they strive to accommodate and safeguard those in need.

 Main citizenships

-To eliminate month-to-month fluctuations, the above chart offers a comprehensive overview of the asylum application trends of the top 20 nationalities in January 2024, over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
-Syrians and Afghans lodged the most applications for asylum during both these time periods.
-However, Syrian applications saw a considerable increase (+33%), whereas Afghans applications declined by 16%.
+To eliminate month-to-month fluctuations, the above chart offers a comprehensive overview of the asylum application trends of the top 20 nationalities in April 2024, over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
+Syrians and Afghans lodged the most applications for asylum during both of these time periods.
+However, Syrian applications saw a considerable increase (+31%), whereas Afghan applications declined by 19%.

 Most citizenships in the chart exhibited an upward change in their application numbers, which is to some extent a statistical artefact because nationalities with declining trends are more likely to fall out of the top 20, while those with increasing trends tend to rise into the ranking.
-Nevertheless, it is notable that Ivorians lodged twice as many applications in the 12 months leading up to January 2024, and Guineans, Peruvians and Turks all lodged applications that increased by more than 70%.
+Nevertheless, it is notable that Malians, Senegalese and Haitians all lodged more than twice as many applications in the 12 months leading up to April 2024.

 Per receiving country

-Certain citizenships tend to lodge the vast majority of their applications in a single EU+ country.
-In January 2024, these included Venezuelans and Colombians who both lodged around 80% of all their applications in Spain; Bangladeshis who lodged three-quarters of their applications in Italy; Senegalese who lodged two-thirds of their applications in Spain, and Turks who lodged two-thirds of their applications in Germany.
+Adding to localised trends, some citizenships tend to lodge the vast majority of their applications in a single EU+ country.
+In April 2024, these included: Venezuelans who lodged 92%, Colombians who lodged 82%, and Malians who lodged 68% of their applications in Spain, as well as Bangladeshis who lodged 82% of their applications in Italy, and Haitians who lodged an astounding 99% of their applications in France.

 Per capita